nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-search.md

 The `search-name` property defines the name of the search and it is used to support the for the dynamic loading of the search-form as follows:

-Navigating to `/search/assets` will display the search form and searh results defined by [nuxeo-assets-search-form.html](https://github.com/nuxeo/nuxeo-dam/blob/9.10/nuxeo-dam-web-ui/src/main/resources/web/nuxeo.war/ui/search/assets/nuxeo-assets-search-form.html) and [nuxeo-assets-search-results.html](https://github.com/nuxeo/nuxeo-dam/blob/9.10/nuxeo-dam-web-ui/src/main/resources/web/nuxeo.war/ui/search/assets/nuxeo-assets-search-results.html).
+Navigating to `/search/assets` will display the search form and search results defined by [nuxeo-assets-search-form.html](https://github.com/nuxeo/nuxeo-dam/blob/9.10/nuxeo-dam-web-ui/src/main/resources/web/nuxeo.war/ui/search/assets/nuxeo-assets-search-form.html) and [nuxeo-assets-search-results.html](https://github.com/nuxeo/nuxeo-dam/blob/9.10/nuxeo-dam-web-ui/src/main/resources/web/nuxeo.war/ui/search/assets/nuxeo-assets-search-results.html).
 This is only possible because they follow the following convention:

 - they are both located on the `$NUXEO_SERVER/nxserver/nuxeo.war/ui/search/assets` which has the same name as the `search-name` property
 - the name of [nuxeo-assets-search-form.html](https://github.com/nuxeo/nuxeo-dam/blob/9.10/nuxeo-dam-web-ui/src/main/resources/web/nuxeo.war/ui/search/assets/nuxeo-assets-search-form.html) and [nuxeo-assets-search-results.html](https://github.com/nuxeo/nuxeo-dam/blob/9.10/nuxeo-dam-web-ui/src/main/resources/web/nuxeo.war/ui/search/assets/nuxeo-assets-search-results.html) are in the form `nuxeo-{searchName}-search-form.html` and `nuxeo-{searchName}-search-results.html` respectively where `{searchName}` is `assets`, matching the `search-name` property of the `nuxeo-search-form` element, and are both placed on the `assets` directory mentioned above.